 Hemp Pilot Program Participation - $400

 Participants must pay the $400 fee to receive industrial hemp seed through the DEA approved pilot program.
+Applicants must secure seed orders from DEA approved international seed suppliers.
+The department will work with the seed suppliers to secure import and export permits to have the seed delivered to the department.
 Seed costs and shipping are not included in the fee.
-Approved seed varieties, seed cost, and ordering information will be available soon.

 Approved Types of Products in the Montana Hemp Pilot Program